StarboardHook/internPractice/README.md

 A concise demonstration of fundamental design patterns widely used in software engineering:.
 Each section includes an explanation, use cases, benefits, and Python examples.

+Examples were created as part of my internship work to showcase my understanding of core design patterns.
+Each project demonstrates how the pattern is applied in real-world scenarios using Python, with a focus on clean architecture and maintainable code.

 ---

 ## 📚 Table of Contents